 - The dog is classified as “dangerous” or “vicious”

 Proving a dog has previously bitten someone or the dog owner acted negligently are questions of fact that the victim must prove.
 But what do these other legal terms mean?

 What is a “Dangerous” or “Vicious” Dog?

 Animal Control classifies whether a dog is “dangerous” or “vicious.”
-A dog is “dangerous” if it has behaved menacingly towards people twice in 18 months, and without provocation, and when the dog is off-leash.
+A dog is “dangerous” if it has behaved menacingly towards people twice in 18 months, without provocation, and when the dog is off-leash.

-A dog is “vicious” if it has continued to behave menacingly after classified as “dangerous,” or if the dog has caused substantial bodily harm or death to a person.
+A dog is “vicious” if it has continued to behave menacingly after being classified as “dangerous,” or if the dog has caused substantial bodily harm or death to a person.

 What Are Instances of Negligence Per Se?

 Dog owners are automatically considered negligent if the owner was in violation of a state or local animal control law.
 For example, if your city requires the dog to be leashed or contained, and you are bitten by an off-leash dog on the street, the owner violated city requirements and is liable.

 If you sustained dog bite injuries in Nevada, the best advice is to immediately get medical treatment.
 Our team at Sam & Ash Injury Law will provide options you have to receive the compensation you deserve.
 Call us at 1 (800) 304-2000 to talk about your case any time, at no cost to you.